bhmj/xpression/README.md

-# Expression parser in Go
+# Expression parser/evaluator in Go

 ## What is it?

-This project is a renewed version of expression parser used in [jsonslice](https://github.com/bhmj/jsonslice).
+This project is a renewed version of expression parser/evaluator used in [jsonslice](https://github.com/bhmj/jsonslice).
 It is still work in progress so use it with caution.

 ## Check it out